Createdd/Writing/articles/SeleniumExample.md

 <img src="http://g.recordit.co/wc1jG5oRLW.gif" alt="gif"/>

-## Automate with Selenium webdriver
+## How to automate with Selenium webdriver

 [Selenium](http://www.seleniumhq.org/) allows to use a webdriver to go through the browser and performs actions, that a human being could also do (like clicking on elements).